Ropes & Gray, ACLU File Federal Petition to Challenge On-Going, Illegal Detention of Massachusetts Resident

 The filing of Mr. Lunn’s petition for habeas corpus was examined in The Boston Globe (subscription required).

 The Ropes & Gray team filing the petition on behalf of Mr. Lunn includes associates Jennifer Walker and Shivan Sarin.
-Earlier this year, a Ropes & Gray team filed an amicus brief relating to Mr. Lunn’s case in partnership with the ACLU of Massachusetts; the team included government enforcement partner Kirsten Mayer and associates Isabelle Farrar and Michael Jo.
+Earlier this year, a Ropes & Gray team filed an amicus brief relating to Mr. Lunn’s case in partnership with the ACLU of Massachusetts; the team included government enforcement partner Kirsten Mayer and associate Isabelle Farrar.